MTjody/ssr-playground/posts/github-actions.md

 ---
-title: "Github Actions - Trying Workflows before merge"
+title: "Github Actions - Developing Workflows before merge"
 date: "2021-05-20"
 description: "How to test your GH Actions Workflows before merging to your main branch."
 tldr: "Commit a dummy workflow to main, develop and trigger manually from another branch"